cryptpad/blog/source/_posts/CryptPad-use-it-love-it-support-it.md

     enablePinLimit = false;

-If you're using your own CryptPad installation in a business context, please consider contacting [sales@cryptpad.fr](mailto:sales@cryptpad.fr) for an on-premisis support contract.
+If you're using your own CryptPad installation in a business context, please consider contacting [sales@cryptpad.fr](mailto:sales@cryptpad.fr) for an on-premises support contract.
 You'll get help with upgrades and early information about security issues.

 ## What's Next